|Home||About Striker||Trading Systems||Managed Futures||Investor Resources||Open Account||Disclaimer|

 Because of Striker's experience with 3rd party system developers and our "no-conflict" structure, we are uniquely suited to offer emerging professional CTA services to customers.
 Investors seeking higher returns will often place funds with these up-and-coming advisors, recognizing the potential advantage of ground-floor entry.
 Please view our current list of CTA's that have been screened by Striker to add to your portfolio.

-Striker Securities is located in the Chicago Board of Trade Building, the home of the "futures capital" of the world.
+Striker Securities started in the Chicago Board of Trade Building in 1991, the home of the "futures capital" of the world.
 With direct access to the world's markets and an independent no-conflict structure, Striker offers maximum flexibility, transparency and superior service to investors seeking to invest in managed futures.

 Striker Securities, Inc.

 Elmhurst, IL 60126